-Taxpayers file annually, and yet it seems the filing process never gets more accessible or less confusing.
+Taxpayers file annually, and yet it seems the filing process with federal taxes never gets more accessible or less confusing.
 If you recently started a new job and need to complete a W-4, you may wonder, “Should I claim 1 or 0 on my tax forms?”

 Learn how to file your taxes using the new W-4 Form to get the most significant tax return possible and avoid legal ramifications.